FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Magento/Magento to Zoho CRM - Customers/long-description.md

-This template fetches customers from Adobe Commerce / Magento and inserts or updates them to Zoho CRM as contacts.
+This template exports customers from Adobe Commerce / Magento and inserts or updates them to Zoho CRM as contacts.

-Using this template you can synchronize customers from Adobe Commerce / Magento to Zoho CRM.
+Using this template, you can synchronize customers from Adobe Commerce / Magento to Zoho CRM.

 ![Template](assets/Adobe_Commerce___Magento_to_Zoho_CRM_-_Customers.svg)